-- 1. Adjust supply gas regulator to provide 75 psi (5.17 Bar) to the NJEX gas filter. - 2.
+- Adjust supply gas regulator to provide 75 psi (5.17 Bar) to the NJEX gas filter.
+90 psi.(6.21 Bar) will be required for this pressure if the pipeline pressure is over 1000 psi. - 2.
 Temporarily open valve V4 to fill the expansion tank to a pressure of 25 psi (1.72 Bar) then close V4. - 3.
-Verify low pressure relief operation and adjust as necessary to maintain a specific pressure of 25psi (1.72 Bar). - 4.
-Adjust the pump actuation regulator to the required pressure to inject into pipeline pressure as indicated on the normal operation schematic located on the enclosure door. - 5.
+Verify low pressure relief operation and adjust as necessary to maintain a specific pressure of 25psi (1.72 Bar). - Adjust the pump actuation regulator to the required pressure to inject into pipeline pressure as indicated on the normal operation schematic located on the enclosure door. - 5.
 Adjust the blanket gas regulator for the bulk storage tank. - 6.
 Check entire system for gas leaks and verify that the set pressures remain constant.